 About mandatory electronic fingerprinting

 The Royal Canadian Mounted Police (RCMP), the lead agency for law enforcement inquiries, has retired the criminal record name check process.
 They replaced it with a criminal record check process, which requires electronic fingerprinting.

 The validity of an existing PSPC-issued personnel security clearance is not affected by the new criminal record check process.

 Validity period of the criminal record check results

-The results of the criminal record check and the associated document control number (DCN) sent to PSPC will both be valid for one year from the date the fingerprints were taken.
+The results of the criminal record check and the associated document control number (DCN) sent to PSPC's CSP will both be valid for 1 year from the date the fingerprints were taken.

-Within that year, the same DCN can be reused for another personnel security screening request such as:
+Within that year, as long as the DCN was generated for a personnel security screening processed through PSPC's CSP, the same DCN can be reused for another personnel security screening request such as: